-- 3.1 The Role of the Governing Body: - 3.1.1 Governing bodies have a strategic leadership responsibility for our safeguarding arrangements.
-We have a senior board level lead role carried out by Carol Blair.
+3.1 The Role of the Governing Body and/or Proprietors

+- 3.1.1 Governing bodies have a strategic leadership responsibility for our safeguarding arrangements.
+We have a senior board level lead role carried out by Joanne Doyle.
 Part 2 of Keeping Children Safe in Education (September 2023) sets out the responsibilities of governing bodies.
-As part of these overarching responsibilities the Governing Body will; - Have a strategic leadership responsibility for Keresley Academies safeguarding arrangements - Ensure all Governors and trustees receive appropriate safeguarding and child protection training (including online safety) at induction and that is regularly updated. - Aware of the obligations under the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Duty - Ensure that they comply with their duties under legislation; - Ensure a whole school approach to safeguarding, including the use of mobile and smart technology in school - see Mobile Phone Policy; - Ensure that policies, procedure and training are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure we consider local authority and Warwickshire and Coventry Safeguarding Children Partnership policies and supply information as requested by the safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure we have an effective child protection policy, that it is published on the school website and/or available by other means on the server and review this annually; - Ensure we have a staff behaviour policy or Code of Conduct which refers to low level concerns, allegations against staff and whistleblowing procedures alongside acceptable use of technologies; - Ensure that all staff and governors undergo safeguarding and child protection training on induction (including online safety) and this is regularly updated; - Ensure we contribute to multi-agency working in line with statutory guidance; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems;
+As part of these overarching responsibilities the Governing Body will; - Have a strategic leadership responsibility for Coundon Court safeguarding arrangements - Aware of the obligations under the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Duty - Ensure that they comply with their duties under legislation; - Ensure a whole school approach to safeguarding, including the use of mobile and smart technology in school; - Ensure that policies, procedure and training are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - Ensure that Coundon Court consider local authority and Coventry Safeguarding Children Partnership policies and supply information as requested by the safeguarding partners (the Local Authority, a clinical commissioning group for an area within the local authority and the chief office of police for a police area within the local authority); - Ensure Coundon Court an effective child protection policy, that it is published on the school website or available by other means and review this annually; - Ensure Coundon Court have a staff behaviour policy or Code of Conduct which refers to low level concerns, allegations against staff and whistleblowing procedures alongside acceptable use of technologies; - Ensure that all staff and governors undergo safeguarding and child protection training on induction (including online safety and filters and monitoring processes) and this is regularly updated; - Ensure Coundon Court contribute to multi-agency working in line with statutory guidance; - Ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems; - Ensure that children are taught about safeguarding, including online safety as a whole school approach and curriculum planning but recognising that a one size fits all approach may not be appropriate for all children.
+See section 12 of this policy for further information; - Put in place and follow appropriate safeguarding responses for children who are absent from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead;

-- Ensure that children are taught about safeguarding, including online safety as a whole school approach and curriculum planning but recognising that a one size fits all approach may not be appropriate for all children.
-See section 12 of this policy for further information; - Put in place and follow appropriate safeguarding responses for children who go missing from education; - Appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - Understand the local criteria for action and local protocol for assessment; - Recognise the importance of information sharing between practitioners and local agencies but take a risk-based approach to level of information that is provided to temporary staff, volunteers and contractors; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and share information regarding online abuse and risks including where to access advice with parents and carers; - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns or allegations against staff (including supply staff, volunteers and contractors); and - Ensure safer working practice is embedded and effective within policies.
+- Understand the local criteria for action and local protocol for assessment; - Recognise the importance of information sharing between practitioners and local agencies but take a risk-based approach to level of information that is provided to temporary staff, volunteers and contractors; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online and share information regarding online abuse and risks including where to access advice with parents and carers; - Respond to allegations of abuse against the headteacher whilst ensuring there are procedures in place to manage safeguarding concerns or allegations against staff (including supply staff, volunteers and contractors); and - Ensure safer working practice is embedded and effective within policies.

 3.2.
-The Role of the Headteacher
+The Role of the Principal

-3.2.1 The headteacher will:
+3.2.1 The Principal will;